vinayak1729-web/Cash_Snap/readme.md

 ## 💡 **Our Solution: AI-Powered Financial Transformation**

 ### **Inspired by Financial Gurus, Powered by Google AI**

-Our solution combines the wisdom of top financial advisors with cutting-edge AI:

 #### **🧠 Financial Philosophy Integration:**